When you have a backyard as stunning as we do, it would be a crime not to take advantage of its wonder and natural beauty.

 But, if you’re anything like us, you might be a camping newbie, worrying about your ability to survive in the bush with nothing but a tarpaulin hanging overhead and big questions like, what is it like out there without wifi and a fridge packed full of Messina Gelato?

-Fear not, for we have found the best camping options on and around the Gold Coast that can cater to the most inexperienced campers.
+Fear not, for we have found the best camping spots on the Gold Coast and beyond, that can cater to the most inexperienced campers.
 Plus, there might even be wifi…

 These are the Gold Coast’s top camping spots.

 Where else in Australia do you have big city amenities, a buzzing dining scene, endless near-empty beaches, an international airport and a verdant rainforest hinterland all within spitting distance?
 Yes, the Gold Coast is seriously blessed!
 We love nothing more than an arvo adventure to the mountains, but to truly surrender to the tranquillity we always yearn to stay the night.
 Imagine camping five minutes’ walk from one of the region’s most dramatic waterfalls, Purling Brook Falls.
 With just 11 sites, The Settlement is Springbrook National Park’s only campground and has all the basics you need—toilets, drinking water and free barbecues (no showers).
 Don’t forget the shade and mozzie repellent (or to book)!

 COVID-19 Update: National Park campgrounds are set to re-open at midnight on June 12, but this may be brought forward with the easing of Queensland travel restrictions.